-3.4 Caloric value analysis
+311 3.4 Caloric value analysis

-The caloric value of the POM in the two water layers was only calculated for those stations where the lipid analysis was carried out, namely 9, 13, 16 and 20 of ROME 1, 34, 39 and 45 of ROME 2 and 50, 55 and 67 of ROME 3.
+The caloric value of the POM in the two water layers was only calculated for stations where the lipid analysis was carried out, namely 9, 13, 16 and 20 of ROME 1, 34, 39 and 45 of ROME 2 and 50, 55 and 67 of ROME 3.
 The plot of these results, with the previous research carried out in the Ross Sea and at the coastal TNB (Table 2) is presented in Fig. 9.
 In this figure we have merged the bulk quantitative (POC) and qualitative (caloric value) information on the POM.

-Previous research highlighted a rising trend of the quantitative features in the UML, from the poorer packice zones to the polynya and then to the MIZ, ending with the richer coastal sites, although the MIZ could also show high concentrations of POM of moderate caloric values.
-The previous pack-ice observations showed that low concentrations were associated with an average caloric value, especially at the northern station 27, while the qualitative value of the other stations was higher (MIZ and coastal) or lower (polynya).
-The observations of the deeper layer of the MIZ and of the spring-early summer polynya showed similar features to areas influenced by pack-ice, while the coastal observations had higher quantitative and qualitative characteristics.
+During previous research, it was noticed a rising trend of the quantitative features in the UML from the poorer pack-ice zones to the polynya and then to the MIZ, ending with the richer coastal sites, although the MIZ could also show high concentrations of POM of moderate caloric values.
+The previous pack-ice observations showed that low concentrations were associated with an average caloric value, while the qualitative value of the other stations was higher (MIZ and coastal) or lower (polynya).

 The stations in ROME 2 matched the quantitative and qualitative features of the polynya in the entire water column.
 The surface observations of the other areas were grouped with the MIZ and previous coastal observations for the UML.
 The deeper layer observations in the ROME 1 and ROME 3 areas resembled those of the MIZ, spring polynya and deeper pack-layer, although their caloric value was higher.

-4. Discussion
+327 4.
+Discussion

-4.1 Quantitative and qualitative trophic features of the summer POM: a comparison with previous studies in the Ross Sea The study of the features and role of the POM in the ecosystem may be approached at different levels.
-The first level we tested was focused on the quantitative characteristics of the stations (PCA multivariate analysis, Fig. 8).
-Although the UML was rather thin at several stations, significant quantitative differences were observed between the two water layers (Table 5), with a sharp reduction in POM in the deeper layer, already established by the observations by Nelson (1996), Fabiano et al. (2000) and Gardner et al. (2000) for the Ross Sea.
-They stated that the primary production is recycled in the photic layer and only a small part (less than 20%) will sink to the bottom, following the concept of a "retentive system".
-The grouping of the observations of the two layers, as revealed by the multivariate analysis, indicated a stronger and significant variability in the UML, while the deeper layer was rather homogeneous, also when compared to observations from other years and seasons.
-Except for the northern stations of ROME 1 (18 and 20), ice-free water conditions were established in the whole ROME sampling area starting from the beginning of January, at least two weeks before the sampling.
-Open water conditions, resembling those of the previous spring-summer polynya/open water observations used as a comparison (Table 2), should then be common.
-The multivariate analysis polynya/open-water features for the UML, but many were also similar to the previous MIZ observations.
+4.1 Quantitative and qualitative features of the summer POM: a comparison with previous studies in the Ross Sea

+330 The study of the features and role of the POM in the ecosystem may be approached at different levels.
+The 331 first level we tested was focused on the quantitative characteristics of POM at different stations (PCA -332 multivariate analysis, Fig. 8).
+Although the UML was rather thin at several stations, significant quantitative 333 differences were observed between the two water layers (Table 5), with a sharp reduction in POM in the 334 deeper layer, already established by the observations by Nelson et al. (1996), Fabiano et al. (2000) and 335 Gardner et al. (2000) for the Ross Sea.
+They stated that the primary production is recycled in the photic 336 layer and only a small part will sink to the bottom, following the concept of a "retentive system".
+The 337 grouping of the observations of the two layers, as revealed by multivariate analysis, indicated a strong and 338 significant variability in the UML, while the deeper layer was more homogeneous, also when compared to 339 observations from other years and seasons, except for ROME 2.

+Except for the northern stations of ROME 1 (18 and 20), ice-free water conditions were established in the whole ROME sampling area from the beginning of January, at least two weeks before the sampling.
+Therefore, open water conditions, resembling those of the previous spring-summer polynya/open water observations, were common in the entire area.
+On the contrary, the multivariate analysis performed on POM indicated polynya/open-water features for the UML as well as similarity to the previous MIZ ones, pointing to heterogeneity.

 The sub-group a1 linked some stations of the ROME cruise and the previously studied spring polynya station MP.
-Nevertheless, Fabiano et al. (2000) observed that this station was part of a more complex period of melting-ice.
-This may explain why this station was also grouped with the spring MIZ ones in the PCA plot.
-The MIZ stations were generally characterised by high POM productivity (Saggiomo et al., 1998; Fitch and Moore, 2007), being the priming for further planktonic development.
-The multivariate statistical analysis indicated that these stations showed rather high POM concentrations and, in particular, the highest prevalence of proteins over carbohydrates.
-It is well known that N-rich proteins cover multiple roles (energy, functional, plastic) and thus they are proxies of good trophic value POM (Etcheber et al., 1999).
+Nevertheless, Fabiano et al. (2000) observed that this station was part of a more complex